gitdode/avrtft/README.md

 ## Convert and write images to SD card

-With `scripts/bmp.sh`, images can be bulk-converted and written raw to SD card, so they can viewed and advanced to the next image with a touch.
+With `scripts/bmp.sh`, images can be bulk-converted and written raw to SD card, so they can be viewed and advanced to the next image with a touch.

 ## Paint application